Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images

 \subsection{Datasets and Setup}

 The proposed method is evaluated on two challenging real-world datasets: OakInk~\cite{yang2022oakink} and HO3D~\cite{hampali2021ho}.
 To our knowledge, they are two of the few benchmarks that provide official contact annotations and corresponding RGB images.
 OakInk is one of the latest and largest hand-object interaction datasets.
 It contains 230K images, capturing the single-hand interactions of 12 subjects with 100 objects from 32 categories.
 HO3D is a widely used dataset consisting of 103k images.
 The dataset captures 10 subjects interacting with 10 YCB objects~\cite{calli2015ycb}.
 More detailed dataset settings are provided in the supplementary material.

-\paragraph{OakInk.} OakInk is one of the latest and largest hand-object interaction datasets.
-It contains 230K images, capturing the single-hand interactions of 12 subjects with 100 objects from 32 categories.
-For contact prediction, the official split originally used for hand-object pose estimation~\cite{yang2022oakink} is adopted.
-The samples with a minimum distance between hand and object vertices greater than 5 mm are filtered out, resulting in 145,589 training images and 48,538 testing images.
-For hand-held object reconstruction, to verify the generalization of the model, we randomly select 10 objects from the above testing set and mark all their images as a new testing set.
-The training set only keeps images of the other 90 objects.
-Finally, we obtain 131,287 samples for training and 4773 for testing.

-\paragraph{HO3D.} HO3D~\cite{hampali2020honnotate} is a widely used dataset consisting of 103k images.
-The dataset captures 10 subjects interacting with 10 YCB objects~\cite{calli2015ycb}.
-For a fair comparison with the state-of-the-art method~\cite{ye2022s}, we follow its data partition and only keep samples with contact annotations, which are provided by the latest HO3Dv3~\cite{hampali2021ho} dataset.